NearHuscarl/flutter_login/README.md

 showDebugButtons |   `bool`     | <sub>Display the debug buttons to quickly forward/reverse login animations.
 In release mode, this will be overridden to `false` regardless of the value passed in</sub>
 hideForgotPasswordButton |   `bool`     | <sub>Hides the Forgot Password button if set to true</sub>
 hideSignUpButton |   `bool`     | <sub>Hides the SignUp button if set to true</sub>
+hideProvidersTitle |   `bool`     | <sub>Hides the title above login providers if set to true.
+In case the providers List is empty this is uneffective, as the title is hidden anyways.
+The default is `false`</sub>